TritonDataCenter/triton/README.md

 -->

-# SmartDataCenter
+# Triton DataCenter

-SmartDataCenter (SDC) is an open-source cloud management platform, optimized to deliver next generation, container-based, service-oriented infrastructure across one or more data centers.
-With an emphasis on ease of installation and operation, SDC is proven at scale: it is the software that runs the [Joyent public cloud](https://www.joyent.com/public-cloud) and powers
+Triton DataCenter (just "Triton" for short, formerly "SmartDataCenter" and "SDC") is an open-source cloud management platform, optimized to deliver next generation, container-based, service-oriented infrastructure across one or more data centers.
+With an emphasis on ease of installation and operation, Triton is proven at scale: it is the software that runs the [Joyent public cloud](https://www.joyent.com/public-cloud) and powers
 [private clouds](https://www.joyent.com/products/private-cloud)
 at organizations of all size and industry.

-This repository provides documentation for the overall SDC project and pointers to the other repositories that make up a complete SDC deployment.
+This repository provides documentation for the overall Triton project and pointers to the other repositories that make up a complete Triton deployment.
 See the [repository list](./docs/developer-guide/repos.md).

-Report bugs and request features using [GitHub Issues](https://github.com/joyent/sdc/issues).
+Report bugs and request features using [GitHub Issues](https://github.com/joyent/triton/issues).
 For additional resources, you can visit the
 [Joyent Developer Center](https://www.joyent.com/developers).

 ## Overview

-A SmartDataCenter installation consists of two or more servers.
+A Triton DataCenter installation consists of two or more servers.
 All servers run [SmartOS](http://smartos.org).
-One server acts as the management server, the headnode, which houses the initial set of core services that drive SDC.
+One server acts as the management server, the headnode, which houses the initial set of core services that drive Triton.
 The remainder are compute nodes (CNs) which run instances (virtual machines).

-SDC features:
+Triton features:

 - SmartOS zones provides high performance container virtualization.
 KVM support on top of zones means secure full Linux and Windows guest OS support.